The Adventures of Pinocchio (1972 miniseries): Fifth episode

+Sixth episode

-Once the two and the other kids reach the Land of Toys they all enjoy themselves.
-But in the morning Lucignolo and Pinocchio wake up with donkey ears, the two try to escape but are turned into donkeys with the rest of the kids.
+Lucignolo and Pinocchio wake up with donkey ears, the two try to escape but are turned into donkeys with the rest of the kids.
 Pinocchio is sold to a Circus and during one of his performances he sees his Fairy in a box seat, he rushes up to her and when pulled by the Ringmaster he falls down and twists his leg.
 The Ringmaster sells Pinocchio to a Drum Manufacturer who brings the donkey down to the seashore ties a rock to his leg and kicks the rock in, dragging the donkey down to drown.
 But when the Drum Manufacturer pulls the rope he finds Pinocchio in his puppet form instead of a donkey.
 And in a range of anger, the Drum Manufacturer throws Pinocchio back into the sea.

 Pinocchio swims away and out of the waves comes a giant whale.
 The whale seeing the puppet swallows Pinocchio up.
 In the throat of the whale, Pinocchio meets a tuna fish who tells Pinocchio to quit screaming and let himself be digested, Pinocchio is washed forward by a wave into the belly and finds Geppetto.
 Pinocchio learns that Geppetto had been swallowed up by the whale when he flipped over in his raft, a ship was also swallowed and the ship was full of boxes of supplies that Geppetto has been living off happily.
 That night Geppetto goes to wake up Pinocchio in his puppet form, but then he sees the puppet form before his feet of Pinocchio as a boy.
 The two rejoice in the belly and Pinocchio asks when they will be leaving, Geppettos wants to stay because he thinks they are living in comfort.

 That night Geppetto follows Pinocchio to the mouth of the whale, and Pinocchio tells Geppetto that the tuna fish has escaped.
 The two decide to escape by riding on the back of the tuna.
 By morning they reach shore and the series ends as the two run off to a distant house to ask for food and shelter.